 Consider canopies over tables or a marquee.
 Remember, marquees cannot be ordered at the last minute.
 Event planners need to order them in advance and they need to be set-up and ready to go.

-For example, in the spring and fall, remind them that weather can change abruptly ask them to bring bring boots, warm jackets, hats, mittens, extra socks, and a plastic bag for wet articles of clothing..
+For example, in the spring and fall, remind them that weather can change abruptly ask them to bring bring boots, warm jackets, hats, mittens, extra socks, and a plastic bag for wet articles of clothing.

-When planning events outdoors, this increases the number of things that could go wrong.
+When planning outdoor events, this increases the number of things that could go wrong.
 So be sure to prepare for the unexpected.
 Pop into the dollar store and pick up extra sunscreen, insect repellent, After Bite, umbrellas and rain ponchos.
 Remind participants to pack an extra pair of socks and a plastic bag for wet clothing.
 Keep an Epi-Pen handy in case someone gets stung by an insect.

 There is nothing worse than getting a group all pumped up about an activity and then cancelling it.
-For example, a company that creates events that brings buyers together with suppliers had a sand castle competition on their agenda.
+For example, a company that creates outdoor events that brings buyers together with suppliers had a sand castle competition on their agenda.
 Participants were really looking forward to this.
 When the rain came it was cancelled and the indoor replacement was not as appealing.
 With careful planning, an approach could have been found to bring this event indoors or an activity that was less dependent on whether could have been selected.

 With careful planning, event planners can avoid many of the pitfalls of outdoor events and ensure that everyone has a great time.